pecia6/Facial_Keypoints_Detector/README.md

 ![Facial Keypoint Detection][image1]

-The project will be broken up into a few main parts in four Python notebooks.
+The project will be broken up into a few main parts in three Python notebooks.

 __Notebook 1__ : Loading and Visualizing the Facial Keypoint Data